Skip to content

 # Disable limit (use with caution)

-For very large datasets, prefer streaming with iter():
+For very large datasets, prefer streaming directly (no collection into list):

 # Memory-efficient: processes one item at a time